RPI-ITWS/ITWS2110-team14/lab1/pechea/readme.md

 After all that, I began to to work on my group site portfolio.

 I imported a picture from my phone, moved this readme file to the group site from the spot I made it originally, and began to think of how I wanted my page to look.

+Additionally, I created our team's logo (which is, of course, subject to change) - and our slogan "Why not buy and sell?".